 EXEC MASTER.dbo.sp_detach_db @dbname = N'MyAwesomeDatabase'

-That will detach your database from the files.
+This will detach your files from the database.

-2. Move the database files from their current location to their new home.
-You’ll want to copy both files associated with the database, in our case the two files are:
+- Move the database files from their current location to their new home.
+You’ll want to copy all files associated with the database, in our case the two files are:

 Conclusion: Now you know how to move your database files.